-In the summer months, spirits are high and activities are in full swing, making this time of year ideal for holding an outdoor fundraising event or theme-based campaign.
+In the summer months, spirits are typically high and activities are in full swing, making this time of year ideal for hosting outdoor fundraising events or cause-based campaigns.

-You can get your supporters excited about what your nonprofit is working on with these summer fundraising ideas!
+You can get your supporters excited about what your nonprofit is working on with these summer fundraising ideas with real-life examples.

-Incorporating fun outdoor activities that align with your campaign mission takes time and creativity, but can be a lot of fun with a very positive outcome!
+Barbecues, wine tastings, and pool parties are fun event ideas, but they won’t inspire giving if they don’t truly resonate with and help to promote your cause.
+Incorporating fun outdoor activities that align with your campaign mission takes time and creativity, but can be a lot of fun with a very positive outcome when done right!

-A great example of this is ReJunevate Support, an event held by Ithaca Children’s Garden in the beginning of June.
-This fun, adults-only, outdoor event was held at the organization’s 3-acre garden where there were games, along with food and drinks, to keep the adult and child in everyone entertained!
+A great example of this is ReJunevate Support, an event held by Ithaca Children’s Garden at the beginning of June each year.
+This fun, adults-only, outdoor event is held at the organization’s three-acre garden where there are games, along with food and drinks, to keep the adult and child in everyone entertained!

-Take, for example, Great River Rescue’s summer event called Walk for Animals – Bark for Life.
-Being held at the end of June, this dog walking event along Lake Bemidji encourages participants to raise money for both the beneficiaries of Great River Rescue and the American Cancer Society.
+Take, for example, Great River Rescue’s annual summer event called Walk for Animals – Bark for Life.
+Typically held in June, this dog-walking event along Lake Bemidji encourages participants to raise money for both the beneficiaries of Great River Rescue and the American Cancer Society.

-In addition to the walk, participants can enter their dogs into the pet photo contest as seen below:
+In addition to the walk, participants can enter their dogs into a pet photo contest as seen below:

 Depending on your particular mission and upcoming campaign goals, there are a variety of things you can do that take advantage of this energizing and happy season that could inspire increased giving to your organization.